 “People [in Chinatown] were desperate to keep it confidential, and there were very good reasons for this,” Chase says.
 After the first confirmed plague death, “there was a blockade against Chinatown, at which time people could not go to work, they could not get goods in or out.
 The people were hungry.”
 There was a real fear that the discovery of more plague victims would lead to more quarantines or building-burning, a crude method of fighting disease.

 Knowledge of the plague outbreak eventually managed to spread outside of California.
-Out-of-state newspapers picked up news of the outbreak a few weeks after King’s death, and Kinyoun sent federal officials regular memos about the plague’s escalation.
+Out-of-state newspapers picked up news of the outbreak a few weeks after Wong’s death, and Kinyoun sent federal officials regular memos about the plague’s escalation.
 Just as California’s political and business leaders had feared, states threatened to cut off trade with California to prevent the plague from spreading.

 Still, California leaders stuck to their story.
 In a letter to the U.S. secretary of state cosigned by San Francisco jeans magnate Levi Strauss, Governor Gage blamed Kinyoun for the “plague fake,” as he called it, and claimed San Francisco had “never seen a living case of plague.”
 A year after the first plague victim died, Gage successfully convinced the federal government to relocate Kinyoun to Detroit.
 By then, there were about 100 known deaths from the plague.